Gavin-OP/CSCI3100-ChatU/README.md

 ## Frontend Module Design

 > Recommend reading: CSCI2720 chapter 6, 9
+> The number of 👍 represents the difficulty of the module.

 👍1 header  i: login ii: User, icon and dropdown. iii: admin （ZHX）
 👍👍👍<6 tweet card: only the small box and its comment.